palewire/go-big-with-github-actions/docs/matrix.md

           path: artifacts/
 ```

-Just to make sure our repo stays clean, we can add a `Move` step to unpack the artifacts - which are all stored in their own folders, since they came from different parallel jobs - and put them into our `data/` folder.
+To keep our repo clean, we can add a `Move` step to unpack the artifacts—which are all stored in their own folders since they came from different parallel jobs—and put them into our `data/` folder.
 Lastly, we push with the same code as before.

 {emphasize-lines="15-18"}
 ```yaml